 What’s the first thing that you notice when you receive a new email in your inbox?
 For most people, the first thing that they read is the email’s subject line.
 Subject lines determine a person’s initial reaction to that message and often decide if the subscriber opens the email at all.
 The success of your company’s email campaigns begins with a strong subject line.

 One of the biggest mistakes that you can make is to not include a subject line.
 An email with a blank subject line will most likely be deleted, sent to spam, or immediately annoy the subscriber, who is forced to open it to figure out what it is.
-A blank subject line is simply a bad first impression to your company’s message.
+A blank subject line is simply a bad first impression of your company’s message.
 Think of your email’s subject as your email campaign’s first impression – you want it to be a good one!

 Most people only spend a second scanning a subject line before deciding if they will open, ignore or delete an email.
 There is not only a limited amount of time to catch a person’s attention, but there’s also limited space.